Intelligent Document Processing: Technology Overview

 An example of a document that needs pre-processing.
 Source: Scribd

 In scanned images, there may be numerous elements to bias the text recognition, so the use of the above-mentioned as well as other techniques is a smart move to derive the most value from the document data.
+To lean more about data preparation, watch our 14-minute explainer:

 This phase aims at dividing documents into different categories by structure, content, and/or type.
 The step also has to do with detecting the beginning and the ending of the document.